KC5VDJ/KC5VDJ/README.md

 Don't even ask me to trust the SCrOTUS.
 Civil War will bring Justice.
 I'll trust war before I'll trust them.

+I wonder what a study of their braincases would show?
+Bone changes endemic to RBS?
+I already call them Jocko Homo, a degenerate subspecies.

 No, Christian extremists, after having millions of you say it to my wife and I, fuck YOUR feelings.

 At least I'm an honest person.